 - 2.8.
 If a licensee is able to reduce its actual costs below the estimated efficient costs embedded in the Allowed Revenue, then it is able to retain the resulting savings and increased profits.
 Conversely, if a licensee's costs exceed the estimated efficient costs, then the licensee will bear the difference and its profits will be correspondingly reduced.
 This provides the incentives for a licensee to improve efficiency above and beyond the expected improvements included in the Allowed Revenue estimation. - 2.9.
-The estimation of Allowed Revenue for each Regulatory Period will take account of a licensee's actual costs achieved in preceding periods.
-This provides the mechanism by which cost reductions resulting from better-thanexpected efficiency performance by a licensee are returned to electricity consumers.
+The estimation of Allowed Revenue for each Regulatory Period will take account of a licensee's actual costs achieved in preceding periods (in the trial period in case of the first Regulatory Period).
+This provides the mechanism by which cost reductions resulting from better-than-expected efficiency performance by a licensee are returned to electricity consumers.